Technologicat/mcpyrate/walkers.md

-To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide `mcpy.walkers.Walker`, a zen-minimalistic AST walker base class, with a state stack and a node collector.
+To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide `mcpy.walkers.Walker`, a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.

 The selling points are `withstate`, `state`, `collect`, `collected`, which see below.